-Issue Theme lssue Issue Impact Unstable river and stream channels Changes in rainfall patterns and land use activities can lead to excess water rapidly entering streams and rivers.
-This excess water can increase the amount of riverbank erosion and/or in-stream erosion or sedimentation.
+Issue Theme Issue Issue Impact Unstable river and stream channels Unstable rivers and streams result in degraded water quality.
 Restoring healthy channel function by reducing the amount and rate of water and sediment that enters streams and rivers can slow the rate of erosion, protect water quality and aquatic habitat, and reduce property loss.
-3. Floodin g: The overflow of a bo dy of water into areas of normally dry land D Flood damage to communities and public infrastructure Widespread flooding is caused when incoming water enters a waterbody faster than outgoing water can drain downstream.
+3. Floodir ng: The overflow of a bo dy of water into areas of normally dry land D Flood damage to communities and public infrastructure Widespread flooding is caused when incoming water enters a waterbody faster than outgoing water can drain downstream.
 The excess water inundates the surrounding landscape and damages property in normally dry areas.
 Retaining water in specific areas on the landscape can slow the movement of water to rivers and lakes and reduce the likelihood of flooding.
 Flooding Flood damage to farmland, homesteads, and private infrastructure surrounding farmland.
 Localized or widespread flooding is a result of too much water on the landscape.
 Excess water fills depressions or inundates the landscape, causes intensified soil erosion, and can leave behind detrimental deposits of soil/debris.
 This can have the effect of killing crops and/or damaging property and infrastructure in normally dry areas.
 Draining water from certain areas on the landscape can reduce soil moisture and protect crop productivity.
 Retaining water on other parts of the landscape can slow the movement of water to rivers and lakes and reduce the likelihood of large-scale flooding.
-4. Altered 4.
-Altered Hydrology: Change in the flow characteristics of a stream/river when compared to the past Altered Hydrology Altered hydrologic conditions Altered hydrology refers to a change in timing and intensity of water delivered to streams resulting in increased (or decreased) volume of runoff, peak discharges, and water levels as compared to historical averages.
+4. Altered l Hydrology: Change in t he flow characteristics of a stream/river when compared to the past Altered Hydrology Altered hydrologic conditions Altered hydrology refers to a change in timing and intensity of water delivered to streams resulting in increased (or decreased) volume of runoff, peak discharges, and water levels as compared to historical averages.
 Cause(s) can vary but it typically results from an increased intensity of rainfall and/or changes to the landscape such as increases in the amount of impervious area, agricultural drainage, loss of wetlands, or other changes in land management practices.
 Unchecked altered hydrology can have wide ranging affects including decreased water quality, increased rates of in-stream erosion, and increased flood intensity.